-For starters, it works.
-A systematic review of meditation training reported that 69% of the studies showed meditation to alleviate symptoms of anxiety.
-Another systematic review of mindfulness stress reduction concluded that Mindfulness-Based Stress Reduction programs are an effective way to reduce psychological and physiological symptoms of stress.
+Research reported that 69% of the studies showed meditation to alleviate symptoms of anxiety.
+Another review of mindfulness stress reduction concluded that Mindfulness-Based Stress Reduction programs are an effective way to reduce psychological and physiological symptoms of stress.
 As you know, stress contributes greatly to your anxiety disorder so this is big news!

 Meditation Soothes Your Racing Mind